-At December 31, 2022 and 2021, the assessment of legal claims in civil proceedings, excluding those with remote probability, totaled COP 5,931, respectively.
+At December 31, 2023 and 2022, the assessment of legal claims in civil proceedings, excluding those with remote probability, totaled COP 5,931, respectively.
+These contingent proceedings are currently in a phase in which their outcome is uncertain, and legal counsel has not assigned a probability that would enable their recognition.